 ✓ Undo your last action by choosing Edit Undo (%+Z or Ctrl+Z).
 (You can't undo some actions, particularly actions such as scrolling that don't affect any items or the underlying document structure.)
-You can undo multiple actions in the reverse order in which they were done by repeatedly choosing Edit中Undo (第+Z or Ctrl+Z); each time you undo, the previous action is undone.
+You can undo multiple actions in the reverse order in which they were done by repeatedly choosing Edit中Undo (第+Z or Ctrl+Z); each time you undo, the preceding action is undone.

-✓ Redo an action you've undone by choosing Editc⇒Redo (Shift+%+Z or Ctrl+Shift+Z).
+✓ Redo an action you've undone by choosing Edit Redo (Shift+ R+Z or Ctrl+Shift+Z).
 Alternatively, choosing Undo and Redo is a handy way of seeing a before/after view of a particular change.
-As with undo, you can redo multiple undone actions in the reverse of the order in which they were undone.
+As with an undo action, you can redo multiple undone actions in the reverse of the order in which they were undone.